Contact

 Connect

-Odile Mukiza is an intern supporting the Markets and Development Initiative at the Economic Growth Center and a second year MPP candidate at the Yale Jackson School of Global Affairs.
-She focuses on economic policy & development, with special interests in Agriculture, social innovation and public-private partnerships.
-Odile most recently worked as a consultant at The Rockefeller Foundation— Africa Office to shape food systems policy changes that address pressing public health threats including Non-Communicable Diseases Ghana and Kenya, and children Malnutrition in Rwanda.
+Odile Mukiza was an intern supporting the Markets and Development Initiative at the Economic Growth Center and a second-year MPP candidate at the Yale Jackson School of Global Affairs.
+She focused on economic policy and development, with special interests in agriculture, social innovation, and public-private partnerships.
+Odile most recently worked as a consultant at The Rockefeller Foundation—Africa Office, where she shaped food systems policy changes to address pressing public health threats, including non-communicable diseases in Ghana and Kenya, and child malnutrition in Rwanda.

-Odile holds a BA in Economics, Magna Cum Laude, with International focus and a minor in Finance from Texas Christian University.
-Odile is fluent in French and Kinyarwanda.
+Odile holds a BA in Economics, Magna Cum Laude, with an international focus and a minor in finance from Texas Christian University.
+She is fluent in French and Kinyarwanda.